 Step 1.
 Add the frozen meatballs into the sauce.

 Step 2.
 Cover the pan or pot.
 Cook for about 20-25 minutes on medium heat, stirring occasionally.

 For juicier and tastier meatballs, choose ground meat with some fat in it.

 For firmer meatballs, just use breadcrumbs and egg as binder agents.
 Skip the milk and chill then form the meatballs before cooking.

-- To add a bright freshness to meatballs, use fresh herbs.
+To add a bright freshness to meatballs, use fresh herbs.
 You can use oregano, thyme, basil, and/or rosemary.